block-core/blockcore-tipbot/README.md

-#### Tipbot for Discord that works with Stratis
+### Tipbot for Discord that works with Stratis

+The bot is added to the [stratis community discord](https://discord.gg/9tDyfZs).
+You can check it out there.

+Or you can [add stratis tipbot](https://discordapp.com/oauth2/authorize?client_id=468025834519658496&scope=bot) to your server.

+#### Guide: how to setup your own instance of the bot

-A Stratis node with RPC turned on needs to be running.
+A Stratis node (you can get latest release [here](https://github.com/stratisproject/stratisX/releases)) with RPC turned on needs to be running.

 ```
 stratis-qt.exe -rpcuser=<username> -rpcpassword=<password> -rpcport=<port> -server=1